-The type of wood processing in the barrel construction plays a very important role. optimal Stave boards should be created so that the annual rings are perpendicular to the wine side and the medullary rays are parallel to it (the medullary rays lead from the core star-shaped to outward to the bark).
+The type of wood processing in the barrel construction plays a very important role. optimal Stave boards should be generated so that the annual rings are perpendicular to the wine side and the medullary rays are parallel to it (the medullary rays lead from the core star-shaped to the outside to the bark).
 In a different orientation of the medullary rays, the wine can diffuse outward (evaporate).
-In the production of lumber is thereby taken no consideration, here the so-called Gatterschnitt is applied to have as little waste.
-An alternative in Fassbau is the splitting of the trunk along the medullary rays.
+In the production of lumber is thereby taken no consideration, here the so-called Gattercut is applied to have as little waste.
+An alternative in barrel construction is the splitting of the trunk along the medullary rays.
 As a result, the wood is less permeable to gas, which is due to a smaller extent necessary sulfur dioxide use.

-The French oak is considered the best worldwide due to its fine aromas and is the most widely used in Europe.
-The areas of origin are not too humid and the soil does not contain iron.
+The French oak is considered to be the best in the world due to its fine aromas and is the most widely used in Europe.
+The areas of origin are not too humid and the soils contain no iron.
 The two European oak species relevant to the barrel occupy more than four million hectares (40,000 km²).
 This makes France by far the largest European supplier of oak wood.
-Annually are here by the Tonnelleries produces about 200,000 barrique barrels.
+Every year here are from the Tonnelleries produces around 200,000 barrique barrels.
 The most common names listed below refer to the origin.
 However, since there is no AOP ( Appellation d'Origine Protégée ) for oak wood, one can not derive the exact origin from the name under which the woods are marketed.
 In addition, there are still oak from the two regions of Jura and Burgundy, as well as from the Argonner forest near Champagne.
-A specialty are barrels of different origin bound wood (wood mix).
+A specialty are wood barrels of different origin bound barrels (wood mix).

 Bois du Center : Common name for oak wood from central France, which may refer to products from different départements.